Iron Gwazi vs Gwazi: Battle of Busch Gardens Wooden Coasters

 Gwazi Roller Coaster (Photo Courtesy of Flickr: Jeremy Thompson)

-After that, the tracks were themed to a lion and tiger, based on the fable and was the park’s fifth coaster and was also the first wooden coaster to open at any Busch Entertainment Park.
+After that, they themed the rides around a lion and tiger, inspired by the fable.
+This was the fifth coaster for the park and the first wooden one to launch at any Busch Entertainment Park.

-Gwazi would then go on to be opened in June 1999, almost a year later.
+Gwazi finally opened in June 1999, nearly a year later.

 Gwazi: Rough Challenges